snu-sf-class/swpp202201-alive2/README.md

 Building
 --------

 Use the `install-alive2.sh` in the class repo.
-Simply replace the git repository URL should work.
+Simply replacing the git repository URL should work.

 Running the Standalone Translation Validation Tool (alive-tv)